 Corvallis, OR.
-He is a geographic information systems (GIS) analyst with the U.S. Geological Survey Forest and Rangeland Ecosystem Science Center.
+Dave is a geographic information systems (GIS) analyst with the U.S. Geological Survey Forest and Rangeland Ecosystem Science Center.
 Dave has earned an M.A. degree in Environmental Studies from the University of Oregon, with an emphasis on the role of religion in motivating sustainable behavior.
 His research focused on the environmental attitudes and behaviors of Amish and Mennonite farmers in Belleville, Pennsylvania.
 In the past, Dave has worked with sustainable forestry in southern Oregon and watersheds in central Pennsylvania.
 Presently, the idea of responsible consumption energizes him.
 Dave challenges his ingrained Mennonite tendency toward frugality with the mantra, “Cheaper isn’t always better.”
 He’s learning to vote with his dollars, purchasing products and services that support the kind of world he wants to live in.